 Recovery is widely embraced by people with lived and living experience, practitioners, service providers, and policy makers, and it is recognized as central to improving mental health systems and outcomes in Canada and around the world.

 Recovery-oriented practice involves a range of services and supports to meet a person’s goals and needs, while recognizing that

-- Recognizing that each person is unique, with the right to determine their path toward mental health and wellbeing; and,
+- each person is unique and has the right to determine their own path toward mental health and well-being

-- Understanding that we live in complex societies where many intersecting factors (biological, psychological, social, economic, cultural, and spiritual) have an impact on mental health and wellbeing.
+- societies include many intersecting factors (biological, psychological, social, economic, cultural, and spiritual) that have an impact on mental health and well-being.

 What are we doing?

-Want more?
-Use the discussion guide to help direct your self-reflection or to facilitate critical discussions with others.
+Need more information?
+Use the discussion guide to help direct your own self-reflection or facilitate conversations with others.